lauri-ra/Birdnest/README.md

 Backend is an Express.js app that fetches and handles data from the provided api on set intervals.
 MongoDB atlas is then used for storing information about the trespassing drones & pilots.
 Even though MongoDB offers TTL indexes that can expire data within set intervals, this seemed like a trivial solution.
 So the backend handles removing inactive drones manually.

-Project frontend is built with Vite for faster development process along with React components and Tailwind for styling.
+Project frontend is built with Vite for faster development process along with React components and Tailwind for styling. dist -folder in Birdnest-Backend contains the static frontend build.

+The app is deployed on [fly.io](https://fly.io/)

 ### Other libraries used